 Effective fall semester 2014, BYU requires all ELC students and F-1 and J-1 visa students to be enrolled in the BYU Student Health Plan or an ACA compliant plan offered by a United States-based insurance company.
 This plan must provide comprehensive medical coverage for the student while he/she is on campus.
 Insurance plans from companies outside the United States will not be accepted.

 All students enrolled at least 3/4 time (9 credit hours per semester or 4.5 credit hours per term) and all F-1 and J-1 visa students who don't submit proof of other coverage before the deadline each year will be enrolled automatically for individual coverage and assessed the appropriate premium (single or married rate) for the Student Health Plan.
 Students who are actively working towards a degree and have at least 0.5 on-campus credits will not be automatically enrolled in the Student Health Plan, but they can contact the Student Health Plan Office via YMessage or in person to enroll.
 Graduate students who have at least 2 credits during fall semester and were enrolled in the Student Health Plan for summer term will be automatically enrolled for fall semester in the same plan they had during summer term.
 The web is located at http://health.byu.edu.

 Spouses and dependents won't be enrolled automatically the first semester or term a student is on the plan.
 If a student desires coverage for their spouse and dependents, they must enroll their spouse and dependents in the plan.

-Students with unusual circumstances may appeal for special consideration of any item in this section to the Student Services Office.
-Appeal forms may be obtained at the Student Services windows at D-155 ASB.
+Students with unusual circumstances may appeal for special consideration of any item in this section to the Enrollment Services Office.
+Appeal forms may be obtained at the Enrollment Services windows at D-155 ASB.